ACHILLES TENDINITIS: WHEN THE ACHILLES TENDON HURTS

 HOW YOU CAN TREAT ACHILLES TENDON PAIN

-Your Achilles tendon hurts?
-When it starts to pinch, you should start with the right therapy, because at this point the progression of Achillodynia can be stopped and at the same time the healing of the Achilles tendon can be accelerated.
+Does your Achilles tendon hurt?
+When it starts to pinch, you should start with the right therapy, because at this point the progression of Achillodynia can be stopped and the healing of the Achilles tendon accelerated at the same time.
 So what you should take to heart:

 Take a break from running

-You can sing a song about a sore Achilles tendon?
-That screams for a break from running - because if you keep putting in mile after mile, you risk more severe Achilles tendon injuries and a much longer forced break.
+Can you tell us a thing or two about a sore Achilles tendon?
+This calls for a break from running - because if you continue to cover kilometer after kilometer, you risk more severe injuries to the Achilles tendon and a much longer forced break.
 Switch to sports that are easy on the joints, such as swimming, for one to two weeks.

 Eccentric training is the key word here.
 The best treatment for Achilles tendon irritation is eccentric exercises for the calf muscles.
-Eccentric stretching means a yielding of the movement, i.e. a negative movement.
+Eccentric stretching means yielding the movement, i.e. a negative movement.
 This creates tensile stress on the collagen fibers that make up the Achilles tendon.
 The fibers are strengthened and the stored water is reduced.
-According to a study in the British Journal of Sports Medicine, patients with chronic Achillodynia showed good recovery rates with eccentric exercise.
-Eccentric training should be done for at least twelve weeks after the first symptoms, preferably twice a day.
-However, it is even better to incorporate stretching of the Achilles tendon into the training routine as a preventive measure.
+According to a study in the British Journal of Sports Medicine, patients with chronic Achillodynia were able to achieve good recovery rates with eccentric exercises.
+Eccentric training should be carried out for at least twelve weeks after the first symptoms appear, preferably twice a day.
+However, it is even better to incorporate stretching of the Achilles tendon into the training routine as a preventative measure.

 "The best remedy for Achilles tendon irritation is eccentric training for the calf muscles."

-Here's how: You look for an elevation like a staircase, box or curb.
-Both heels hang in the air and now the legs are stretched upwards.
-At the top, one foot is lifted off the step.
-The heel of the other foot is slowly lowered down to stretch the Achilles tendon.
-Then press back up with both feet.
-The most important part of this exercise is the lowering from the toe stand into the stretch, not the pushing up.
-Please note that eccentric training should only be on your agenda when severe pain in your Achilles tendon is passé.
+Here's how it works: Find an elevation such as a staircase, crate or kerb.
+Both heels hang in the air and now stretch your legs upwards.
+Once at the top, lift one foot off the step.
+The heel of the other foot is now slowly lowered downwards to stretch the Achilles tendon.
+Then push up again with both feet.
+The most important part of this exercise is the lowering from the toe position into the stretch and not the pushing up.
+Please note that eccentric training should only be on your agenda when severe pain in your Achilles tendon is a thing of the past.

-Other exercises such as calf raises in a standing position or on the stairs are extremely helpful in strengthening the muscles.
-Or you can try the lunge: put one leg forward for the lunge position.
-Both heels are in firm contact with the ground.
-Lift upward from the lunge by extending the front knee.
-As you exhale, shift your weight forward over your front ankle - until you still keep your heel on the ground.
-You'll feel a noticeable stretch in your back calf.
+Other exercises such as calf raises in a standing position or on the stairs are extremely helpful for strengthening the muscles.
+Or try the lunge: put one leg forward for the lunge position.
+Both heels have firm contact with the floor.
+Lift yourself up from the lunge by extending the front knee.
+As you exhale, shift your weight forward over your front ankle until your heel remains on the floor.
+You will feel a clear stretch in your back calf.

 Make sure that your running shoes support your individual movement.
-A running shoe should not be easy on the foot or completely relieve it of its cushioning and support work, otherwise the foot will not develop any momentum and will be all the more susceptible to complaints.
-Increasing the heel cushioning should also be done at most in the acute phase of Achilles tendon irritation - but under no circumstances should it be used permanently.
+A running shoe should not be easy on the foot or completely relieve it of the work of cushioning and support, otherwise the foot will not develop any momentum of its own and will be all the more susceptible to complaints.
+Increasing the heel padding should also only be done in the acute phase of Achilles tendon irritation - but should never be used permanently.

-Incorrect running technique can promote Achillodynia.
+Incorrect running technique can contribute to Achillodynia.
 For example, runners who are new to forefoot running complain of Achilles tendon pain.
-But also excessive heel running strains tendons and joints due to the unnaturally high ground pressure.
-Want to take a closer look at your running technique?
+However, excessive heel running also strains tendons and joints due to the unnaturally high ground pressure.
+Would you like to take a closer look at your running technique?
 Visit our CURREX 5-D Lab for a professional running analysis.
-On the one hand, your own running style will be optimized, which can work wonders in preventing Achilles tendon pain.
-On the other hand, you will receive tips for optimal running shoes and the appropriate insoles.
+On the one hand, your running style will be optimized, which can work wonders in preventing Achilles tendon pain.
+On the other hand, you will receive tips for optimal running shoes and the right insoles.
 We regularly receive feedback from our customers - also regarding Achilles tendon problems.
-We are proud that we can help them with our know-how and the CURREX RUNPRO.
+We are proud that we can help them with our expertise and the CURREX RUNPRO.

-It is not uncommon for an adhesioned plantar fascia to play its part in Achilles tendon complaints.
+It is not uncommon for an adhered plantar fascia to contribute to Achilles tendon complaints.
 Just like the calf muscles, it pulls the Achilles tendon.
-Tightness in the plantar fascia area can be relieved with specific exercises.
+Adhesions in the area of the plantar fascia can be released with targeted exercises.

 Home remedies for Achilles tendon pain

-First aid for acute pain of the Achilles tendon can be performed by anyone at home.
-These home remedies can help with Achilles tendonitis to get you back on the running track soon.
+Anyone can administer first aid for acute Achilles tendon pain at home.
+These home remedies can help with Achilles tendinitis to get you back on the running track soon.

 - Ice packs cool the tendon